brenocq/EvolutiveSystemAnalyzer-ObstacleAvoidance/README.md

 ```

 Now everything on the simulation is working.
 Everything is stopped because them are waiting commands from the Matlab App.
-On matlab, open `EvolutiveSysAnalyze.mlapp` and execute the App (make sure your ipv4 is defined correctly).
+On matlab, open `EvolutiveSysAnalyze.mlapp` and execute the App (make sure your ipv4 is defined correctly before run the App).

 Right, now just set the switch stop/start as start and the plots will be updated at the end of each population.